bkbnio/kompendium/README.md

 ### Kompendium Auth and security schemes

-There is a seperate library to handle security schemes: `kompendium-auth`.
+There is a separate library to handle security schemes: `kompendium-auth`.
 This needs to be added to your project as dependency.

 At the moment, the basic and jwt authentication is only supported.